Chaocipher: Henry E. Langen discussed Chaocipher with John F. Byrne

-Henry E. Langen, editor of The American Cryptogram Association's newsletter The Cryptogram between 1952-1956, was quoted as saying "He did explain that the machine is made up somewhat like a typewriter with two revolving disks with the alphabets arranged along the periphery in a complete disorder [...]
+Henry E. Langen, editor of The American Cryptogram Association's newsletter The Cryptogram between 1952 and 1956, was quoted as saying "He did explain that the machine is made up somewhat like a typewriter with two revolving disks with the alphabets arranged along the periphery in a complete disorder [...]
 With only two disks used, I am a bit confused as to how this can result in such utter chaotification of the plaintext message."

 Who knew how Chaocipher worked?

 Although John F. Byrne presented Chaocipher challenge messages in his autobiographical "Silent Years", he never described how the system worked.
 Anyone tackling the challenge messages had to do so with no knowledge of the system.

 Until 2010 at least three people knew how it worked: Byrne's son John, and two of the editors of Cryptologia to whom John confided the underlying method in 1990 (i.e., Lou Kruh and Cipher Deavours).

-In August 2009, Moshe Rubin located Byrne's daughter-in-law Patricia Byrne (nee Neway) who, in May 2010, donated her father-in-law's Chaocipher artifacts and papers to the National Cryptologic Museum.
+In August 2009, Moshe Rubin located Byrne's daughter-in-law Patricia Byrne (née Neway) who, in May 2010, donated her father-in-law's Chaocipher artifacts and papers to the National Cryptologic Museum.